-Hyena meat is considered halal in Islamic culture
+Hyena meat is halal in Islamic culture

-This has been particularly prominent in areas of Pakistan and Somalia where striped hyena meat has become a pricey delicacy.
+This has been particularly prominent in areas of Pakistan and Somalia, where striped hyena meat has become a pricey delicacy.

-Less than 10,000 remain in the wild
+Less than 10 000 striped hyena remain in the wild

-All that means that less than 10,000 of them remain in the wild.
-Despite this incredibly low number they are only classified as near threatened on the IUCN red list.
+All that means that less than 10 000 of them remain in the wild.
+Despite this incredibly low number, they are only classified as near threatened on the IUCN red list.

-9. Living alone rather than in clans
+Striped hyenas live alone rather than in clans

 Spotted hyena can move in clans of over 50, especially on East Africa’s open grasslands.
 They are social animals and will allow rivals to pass through their territory.

 That makes them very difficult to track, so the actual number of animals in the wild remains unknown.

-They occur deep in the Sahara, in the deserts of Saudi Arabia and Oman, plus Yemen, Iran, Israel, Lebanon, Syria, Pakistan and India.
+They occur deep in the Sahara, in the deserts of Saudi Arabia and Oman, plus Yemen, Iran, Israel, Lebanon, Syria, Pakistan, and India.

 Unfortunately, many of these countries have been hostile for humans to live.
 And ideas of animal conservation slip way down the list during times of war.